garethjns/SpatialTaskV2/readme.md

 	- Ensure the target surface markers are detected (green boxes around markers).
 		- If not, adjust "min_marker_perimeter" in "Surface Tracker" menu.
 	- Ensure surface is defined, detected, and named "Target".
-		- If not defined, add and name in "Surface Tracker" menu.
+		- If not defined, add and name as "Target" in Surface Tracker menu.
 		- If not detected, check markers are being detected.
 	- In the "Calibration" menu select "Natural Features Calibration".
 	- Begin calibration by clicking (C) in the top left.